phunanon/dotenv/README.md

-# dotenv
+# phunanon/dotenv
-A very simple .env parser for Insitux
+A very simple .env parser for NodeJS [Insitux](https://insitux.github.io).

+Install using `npx insitux i phunanon/dotenv` in the terminal